Saturday, July 31, 2010

 July by the Numbers once more crosses the continent, this time to California for jersey #29.

-The Long Beach Ice Dogs came to be when the San Diego Gulls of the International Hockey League moved to Los Angeles and changed their name to the Ice Dogs after five years in San Diego where they made the Turner Cup Finals once following a stellar 62-12-8 regular season record.
+The Long Beach Ice Dogs came to be when the San Diego Gulls of the International Hockey League moved to Los Angeles for the 1995-96 IHL season and changed their name to the Ice Dogs after five years in San Diego where they made the Turner Cup Finals once following a stellar 62-12-8 regular season record.

 In the playoffs the Ice Dogs defeated Milwaukee in three straight and sweeping the Utah Grizzlies in four.
 After knocking out the Houston Aeros in five, the Ice Dogs advanced to the finals where they faced the Detroit Vipers, who downed Long Beach in six games.